Second Passports

 Our View

-We don’t recommend this program because it’s very difficult to find accurate information about it.
-And for about the same price, Caribbean passports offer much higher value.
+We don’t recommend this program because it’s so difficult to find accurate information about it.
+Caribbean passports offer much higher value.

-What is the Cheapest Citizenship by Investment Programs
+What are the Cheapest Citizenship by Investment Programs?

 Cheapest Passport for a Single Applicant

-At this time, the cheapest passport for a single applicant is Dominica through the Economic Diversification Fund or St Lucia through its National Economic Fund.
-But the Dominica program is better established and its passport offers superior visa-free travel options.
+At this time, the cheapest passport for a single applicant is Dominica through the Economic Diversification Fund, requiring a donation of $200,000.
+The Dominica program is well-established, and its passport offers good visa-free travel options, although it’s not as powerful as a US passport.

 Cheapest Passport for Families